 View from the hall into the Dining room.
 The small trees are from Hobby Lobby.

-View from the Dining room into hall and entry way.
-The garland up the stair rails are grapevines from our vinyard and twinkling lights.
+View from the Dining room into the hall and entryway.
+The garland up the stair rails is grapevines from our vineyard and twinkling lights.

 Place settings are bone china plates and gold star plates.